International-Data-Spaces-Association/IDS-RAM_4_0/documentation/1_Introduction/1_2_Purpose_and_Structure_of_the_document.md

 architecture models of concrete software solutions do.
-The document provides an overview supplemented by dedicated architecture specifications defining the individual components of the International Data Spaces (Connector, Broker, App Store, etc.) in detail.
+The document provides an overview supplemented by dedicated architecture specifications defining the individual components of the International Data Spaces (Connector, Metadata Broker, App Store, etc.) in detail.

 In compliance with common system architecture models and standards (e.g., ISO 42010, 4+1 view model), the Reference Architecture Model uses